metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 #### Partial public key validation

-- Partial public key derivation: Verify that each participant's partial public key is consistent with its submitted polynomial commitments and assigned participant index.
+- Partial public key derivation: Verify that each participant's partial public key is consistent with its submitted coefficient commitments and assigned participant index.

 #### Threshold public key validation